fbpx

 How do I bring the alkalinity down in my pool?

-You can reduce the total alkalinity in your pool with a strong acid, such as muriatic acid or sodium bisulfate (pH decreaser).
+A strong acid, such as muriatic acid or sodium bisulfate (pH decreaser), can reduce the total alkalinity in your pool.
 Pay attention to the directions on the bottle, measuring and mixing only what you need to bring your alkalinity levels back to the ideal range of 100 to 150 ppm.

 What happens if the alkalinity is too high in a pool?

-When alkalinity is too high in your swimming pool, your chlorine won’t sanitize the water as effectively.
-And it can lead to calcium buildup, and cloudy water and irritate a swimmer’s eyes and skin.
+When the pool’s alkalinity is too high, the chlorine won’t sanitize the water as effectively.
+This can lead to calcium buildup, cloudy water, and irritation of swimmers’ eyes and skin.

 How do you lower alkalinity without lowering pH?